NickLYD/GitTestRep/test/readme.txt

 This is a old text;
 This is a new text;
-Creating a new branch is quick and simple;This is a new Bug;
+Creating a new branch is quick and simple;
 -------------------------------------------
 Play a game;
 Welcome to my game;